DDMAL/volpiano-display-utilities/README.md

 '[("", "1---"), ("A-", "g--"), ("gnus", "g---"), ("de-", "gh--"), ("i", "h---"), ("qui", "h---"), ("{tollis peccata}", "6----------------6---"), ("mun-", "g--"), ("di", "h---"), ("", "3")]'
 ```

+The `align_text_and_volpiano` function also takes the following optional arguments:
+  - `text_presyllabified`: A boolean indicating whether the text passed to the function has already been syllabified (with hyphens marking syllable boundaries).
+Defaults to `False`.
+  - `clean_text`: A boolean passed to the text syllabification tool indicating whether text should be stripped of invalid characters before syllabification.
+Defaults to `False`.

 ### Word Syllabification

 `syllabify_word` syllabifies individual latin words according to linguistic rules. `syllabify_word` can either return a list of syllable boundaries or a string hyphenated at syllable boundaries.
 Strings passed to `syllabify_word` must contain only ASCII alphabetic characters; strings with other characters will raise a `ValueError`.